 - Explain the events of the day accurately and at your discretion.
 Consider your child's age and tendency to feel anxious -- be honest and open but not overwhelming with how much information you provide.
 This Children's BBC site explains 9/11 in a straightforward timeline.
 It's not up-to-date with information on Osama bin Laden's death, but offers details on who he and the attackers were, which some kids might have wondered about.
 This "9/11 by the Numbers" article from New York Magazine is graphic and geared toward adult readers, but offers some statistics you may want to share with your children to explain the impact of the the attacks -- beyond the "Never Forget" bumper stickers they've seen on cars.

 - Offer the human perspective.
 Explain that about 3,000 people died on 9/11 and at least 30,000 people were directly affected by those deaths.
 As NAGC points out, "The events of September 11, 2001 started a nationwide conversation about grief."
 Discussing 9/11 involves discussing death -- part of life.
-Project Rebirth is a documentary coming out soon about five people directly affected by 9/11, and their lives over the past 10 years.
-It's not rated and I've only seen the trailer, but it seems like a powerful film that older teens/young adults could benefit from seeing.
+Project Rebirth is a non-profit organization that produced the documentary "Rebirth" about five people directly affected by 9/11, and their lives over the first 10 years after the attack.
 This slideshow of 9/11 artifacts also brings the human element to the surreal events of 9/11.

 Also check out these 9/11 resource for teachers: